mkillewald/bbslinkwall/README.md

 ![BBSLink.net Wall](http://games.bbslink.net/wall.php)

 **************************************************************************

+### Changelog

 Version 2.0.0 by k1ds3ns4t10n of -X-caliber BBS on 4 Sep 2019
+  - Replaced httpj with http_get to resolve stability issues with the BBS locking up when posting.
+  - Resolved issue with token expiring before user typed in their wall post.

 Version 1.0.0 written by Link of CheckSum Acknowledged BBS on 3 Feb 2018
+  - original version

 CheckSum Acknowledged BBS has sadly gone offline as of: 15 Jul 2019  :(

 Use at your own risk.
 **************************************************************************

-Installation Instructions:
+### Installation Instructions:

 1. Create a folder called 'BBSLink' in your PFiles: directory.
     Copy this file there.